SciGraph/SciGraph/README.md

 It could be used in an application with the `scigraph-core` dependency which adds some convenience methods and includes "vocabulary" support.
-"Vocabulary" support includes searching a Lucene index for ontology classes in the graph, auto-complete functionality, and CURIE to class resolution.
+"Vocabulary" support includes searching a Lucene index for ontology classes in the graph, auto-complete functionality, OpenRefine resolution services, and CURIE to class resolution.
 Additional support for identifying these vocabulary entities in text can be found in the `scigraph-entity` module.